apragacz/django-rest-registration/CONTRIBUTING.md

 in order to check that your modifications are compatible on all supported versions of Python and Django.

-Once you've made a pull request take a look at the Travis build status in the GitHub interface and make sure the tests are running as you'd expect.
+Once you've made a pull request take a look at the Circle CI build status in the GitHub interface and make sure the tests are running as you'd expect.